danielcaz2200/PasswordGenerator/README.md

 # PasswordGenerator
-OOP approach to password generating with easy to use class called PasswordGenerator.
+## OOP approach to password generation in C++
-Built for later use with cryptography programs, encapsulates password generation in an easy to use class.
+## Built for later use with cryptography programs, encapsulates password generation in an easy to use class.